sonatype-nexus-community/nancy/README.md

   nancy sleuth -p Gopkg.lock --username your_user --token your_token

 Flags:
+  -a, --additional-exclude-vulnerability-files strings   Path to additional files containing newline separated CVEs or OSS Index IDs to be excluded
-  -e, --exclude-vulnerability CveListFlag   Comma separated list of CVEs or OSS Index IDs to exclude (default []) -x, --exclude-vulnerability-file string   Path to a file containing newline separated CVEs or OSS Index IDs to be excluded (default "./.nancy-ignore")
+  -e, --exclude-vulnerability CveListFlag                Comma separated list of CVEs or OSS Index IDs to exclude (default [])
+  -x, --exclude-vulnerability-file string                Path to a file containing newline separated CVEs or OSS Index IDs to be excluded (default "./.nancy-ignore")
   -h, --help                                             help for sleuth -n, --no-color                                         indicate output should not be colorized -o, --output string                                    Styling for output format. json, json-pretty, text, csv (default "text")

 Global Flags:
   -v, -- count                 Set log level, multiple v's is more verbose